scottvieira/Documentation/source/docstyleguide.md

 ### Basic Instructions on Getting Started with GitHub

+Note: For first times users you will need to have a GitHub account.
+To create an account, go to [https://github.com](https://github.com).
+You will also need to install some type of GitHub client software on your PC.
+For the instructions below, we are using Git for Windows.
+You can download Git for Windows at [https://git-scm.com](https://git-scm.com).

 **Git and Github Documentation Workflow Procedures**

 *Note: Except as noted the following instructions are for Microsoft Windows using the command line prompt. *